Open Veins of Latin America: Cultural and political significance

 as an attempt to reinvigorate the argument of the book.
 As a result of this international exposure, the book's sales rose sharply—it was the 54,295th most popular book on Amazon.com before the event, but it became second a day later.

 In the opinion of El Espectador the core ideas of Open Veins have not been able to retake the central position they once had in Latin American discussions of political economy and development.

 In the environmental context, some have argued that the continued exploitation of land for the benefit of a few demonstrates that the book remains relevant.

 This argument is based on the first part of the book, "Mankind’s poverty as a consequence of the wealth of the land."

-Moreover, Galeano’s 2014 renunciation to the book did not diminish the role it played in creating awareness about the inequality between the Global North-Global South interactions; scholars have argued that Open Veins had a part in encouraging movements of integration in the South, including the formation of MERCOSUR.
+Moreover, Galeano’s 2014 self-criticism of the book did not diminish the role it played in creating awareness about the inequality between the Global North-Global South interactions; scholars have argued that Open Veins had a part in encouraging movements of integration in the South, including the formation of MERCOSUR.

 Open Veins has also inspired numerous works of art and musical compositions.
 Among them: The Latin American Memorial in São Paulo, Brazil, an art assemblage by artist Oscar Niemeyer from which a large sculpture of a left hand bleeding, representing the “open veins of Latin America,” stands out;

 and the song Las venas abiertas de América Latina by composer Caio Facó, which touches upon the thematics of colonization in the cultural sphere.